 Wheaton Franciscan Settlement

 Welcome to the Wheaton Franciscan ERISA Litigation Settlement website.
 This website is intended to keep class members informed regarding the Class Action Settlement of the case In Re Wheaton Franciscan ERISA Litigation, No. 16-cv-04232 (N.D.
 Ill.).
-For questions about the settlement, please contact Class Counsel at the numbers provided below.
 For questions about your individual benefits, please call Mercer’s Pension Connect, at 877-459-3321.

 On January 16, 2018, the Court granted final approval to the settlement.